R. V. M.M (OPERATE MOTOR VEHICLE OVER 80)

 Location: Hamilton Ontario Court of Justice

 The Supreme Court of Canada has agreed with Parliament that police powers to briefly detain motorists at the roadside, in order to check for sobriety, justifies a suspension of an accused persons’ right to contact counsel without delay.
 However, where a reasonable opportunity to allow an accused person to contact counsel at the roadside exists, police must accommodate.
 Failing to do so will result in a breach of an accused’s right to counsel.
-There was a 10 to 11-minute delay at the roadside while the accused and police awaited the arrival of the roadside testing device.
+In this case, there was a 10 to 11-minute delay at the roadside while the accused and police awaited the arrival of the roadside testing device.
 The issue was whether this was a reasonable opportunity to contact counsel.